-It's the blue of the huge Pacific Ocean.
-An intense blue that twists the retinas and floods the head of light.
-Cape on Polynesia.
+It is the blue of the immense Pacific Ocean.
+An intense blue that spins the retinas and floods the head with light.
+Heading for Polynesia.

 I discovered tiny islands, lost in the middle of the blue.
 Polynesia.

-This "blue that hurts the eyes" to quote the words of a journalist from Polynesia, Alex Prel - author, among others, the "absolute bestseller in Tahiti" (sic).
+This "blue that hurts the eyes" to quote a journalist from Polynesia, Alex du Prel - author, among others, of the "absolute best-seller in Tahiti" (sic).

-Peaceful blue.
-We know the postcard ...
-What's crazy is that it's really like that.
+Pacific blue.
+We know the postcard...
+What's crazy is that it's really like this.

 You must see it to believe it.

 There is the blue of the lagoons, translucent, azure, turquoise.
-Rather an infinite declination of bright, vibrant blue.
-Around, there is the dark and dense blue of the ocean, which roars while breaking on the coral reef.
+Rather, an infinite variation of luminous, vibrant blues.
+Around, there is the dark and dense blue of the ocean, which rumbles as it breaks on the coral reef.

-Seen from the sky, seen from the beach, seen from the mountain - whatever the island, whatever the color of the sky - this incredible blue of the South Seas surrounds you, always.
-It's just stunning ...
+From the sky, from the beach, from the mountains - whatever the island, whatever the color of the sky - this incredible blue of the South Seas surrounds you, always.
+It's just stunning...

-The word Oceania makes sense when one sweeps the blue immensity under the cabin of the plane.
-Always this strange feeling, near the small landing strips built on a bed of coral, that we will land in the sea ...
+The word Oceania takes on its full meaning when you look at the blue immensity under the plane's cabin.
+Always this strange feeling, when approaching the small landing strips built on a bed of coral, that we are going to land in the sea...

 The islands of Polynesia gave me a feeling of isolation, of fragility as I had rarely experienced.
-They are crumbs of archipelagos, scattered thousands of kilometers from continents - Asia, Australia, America.
-With the limestone tracery of the reef barriers for any protection.
+They are crumbs of archipelagos, scattered thousands of kilometers from the continents - Asia, Australia, America.
+With the calcareous interlacing of the reef barriers for all protection.

-I am back from it.
-The eyes still full of blue.
+I come back from it.
+My eyes are still full of blue.

 Maupiti, Rangiroa, Moorea ...
 I will tell you soon this new and extraordinary escapade.

-But if you can not wait for me to resume a decent pace of publication, you can already read, on the blog Further, the impressions of my friend Tourdumondist, with whom I shared a piece of this Polynesian stopover.
+But if you can't wait for me to get back to a decent publishing pace, you can already go and read, on the blog FurtherThe impressions of my tourdumondist friend, with whom I shared a part of this Polynesian stopover.

 (Ah, and then, besides, I must also continue my story on Raja Ampat…)